quan-thecreator/PESH-F1Tenth/quartz2/content/SLAM by Durrant 2006 Part  1.md

 ### The Problem
 ![[Pasted image 20231120122338.png]]
 #### Defining variables
 In the image above, the color filled icons represent what the robot perceives using its sensors or LiDAR instruments, while the icons without a fill represent true vectors and landmarks.
 Directed triangles represent the path the robot is taking, while all forms of lines represent motion vectors fitting a curve.
+The indicated variable $k$ represent the time instance at which the labeled vector is being considered.
+The unexplained variable $i$ is an iterator of the the closest landmark given a $k^{th}$ vector.

+-
 ## Citation
 H. Durrant-Whyte and T. Bailey, "Simultaneous localization and mapping: part I," in IEEE Robotics & Automation Magazine, vol. 13, no. 2, pp. 99-110, June 2006, doi: 10.1109/MRA.2006.1638022.